Weights & Strength

 Here are some tips if you are following a strength plan:

-• Warm-up for at least 10 minutes and make sure you cool down and stretch for 10 minutes as well.
+• Warm up for at least 10 minutes, and make sure you cool down and stretch for 10 minutes.

 • Start by focusing on form, not weight.
 This is a marathon, not a sprint.
-If you found a weight easy, move up the next session, be careful about increasing weight you haven’t lifted before in a session.
+If you found a weight easy, move up to the next session, and be careful about increasing the weight you haven’t lifted before in a session.

-• Focus on your breathing, exhale on the push or pull, inhale as you release.
+• Focus on your breathing, exhale on the push or pull, and inhale as you release.

 • Only add more weight when you can complete every rep in your program without struggling.
 Always maintain proper form.

-• Recovery days are absolutely vital, and you do most of your growing outside of the gym.
+• Recovery days are vital; you do most of your growing outside of the gym.

-• Eat for success – you need to make sure you eat a lot during strength periods, more calories than you consume, or you will see no growth.
+• Eat for success – you must ensure you eat a lot during strength periods, more calories than you consume, or you will see no growth.

 Tips for building size